Ambarish-224/End-to-End-Insurance-Premium-Prediction/README.md

 <br>

-### 6. Model Deployement
+### 6. Model Deployment
-* Deployment is the method by which we integrate a machine learning model into production environment to make practical business decisions based on data.
+* Deployment is the method by which we integrate a machine-learning model into the production environment to make practical business decisions based on data.

 <br>